 - Seeing the summer set ablaze at the Nachi Fire Festival

-- A centuries-old cobblestone staircase believed to be a pathway to the gods
+- An untouched cobblestone staircase believed to be a pathway to the gods

 How to Get There

 Located south of Nara, in Wakayama Prefecture , the Nachisan area is accessible by public transportation.

 From Wakayama's Kii-Katsuura Station, take a 30-minute bus ride to Nachi-no-Taki-mae.
 For those traveling to the area from outside Wakayama Prefecture, the JR Kisei Honten Line will conveniently take you straight from Nagoya or Shin-Osaka down to Kii-Katsuura.
 The journey from Nagoya takes just under four hours and features commanding views of the Wakayama coastline along the way.